maxmind/GeoIP2-dotnet/README.dev.md

     for more information.
   * Due to incorrectly increasing the `AssemblyVersion`, it is at 2.3.0.0 rather than 2.0.0.0.
-Ignore the temptation to increase it unless there is a breaking changes, which should only happen at 3.0.0 (or a pre-release of it).
+Ignore the temptation to increase it unless there is a breaking changes that requires recompilation against the new assembly.
 3. Commit/push any changes.
 Wait for CI.
 4. Build solution.
 5. From the GeoIP2 subdirectory: